 32. Discover Red Rock Canyon National Conservation Area

-Located about 2o miles from the Strip, Red Rock Canyon is a great place to visit when you want to get away from the bright lights of the city and get closer to nature.
+Located about 20 miles from the Strip, Red Rock Canyon is a great place to visit when you want to get away from the bright lights of the city and get closer to nature using your America the Beautiful National Park pass.

-Named after the red Aztec sandstone you’ll find here, Red Rock Canyon has a top-notch Visitor Center to help you get oriented and better understand the local flora and fauna.
-Learn about the sand dunes that used to cover the southwestern United States that formed into rock, the desert tortoise habitat and the Mojave yucca found everywhere here.
-Or just pick up a T-shirt from the gift store.
-The Visitor Center is also the start a 13-mile, one-way scenic drive.
+Named after the red Aztec sandstone you’ll find here, Red Rock Canyon has a top-notch Visitor Center, to help you get oriented and better understand the local flora and fauna as well as learn about the sand dunes that formed into rock, the desert tortoise habitat and the Mojave yucca found everywhere here.
+Or just pick up a T-shirt from the gift store. 🙂

-There are plenty of hiking trails, ranging from an easy 2-mile hike near the Visitor Center to more difficult 14-mile hikes.
+There are plenty of hiking trails, ranging from an easy 2-mile hike near the Visitor Center, also the start of the 13-mile, one-way scenic drive, to more difficult 14-mile hikes.
 But be safe.
 You’re in a desert, which is prone to flash flooding, high heat and little water, so make sure you plan ahead.

 Want more destinations?
 Check out these posts…